Rippleslpy/Big-Data-Engineering-Stock-Price-APPL-Real-time-Reporting/HW1.md

 ### Operations on Zookeeper
 -----
-- locate to the `bin` directory of Zookeeper by
+- Locate to the `bin` directory of Zookeeper by
   ```
   cd Documents/Zookeeper/zookeeper-3.4.8/bin
   ```